marijnalta/whatsapp/README.md

 - The content of this directory will be displayed in your browser.
 Open the .ipynb file.
 - Run the parts of code (especially the first bit, because it reads the .txt log at the top).

-You're ready to go!
+You're ready to go now!

 ## Some minor bugs
 - It might not work if you're whatsapp language is english.
 - The next word prediction is sometimes a bit off.

-Both issues are probably not that hard to fix.
+Both issues will be fixed soon.

 ## Ideas
 - Chatbot based on previous messages.